 1. SCOPE 1.1 Use this test method to determine the amount of draindown in a laboratory or plant mixed bituminous sample when subjected to temperatures comparable to those encountered during production, storage, transport, and placement.
 1.2 The test particularly applies to coarse graded mixtures such as stone matrix asphalt (SMA) and permeable friction course (PFC).
 1.3 The values given in parentheses (if provided) are not standard and may not be exact mathematical conversions.
 Use each system of units separately.
 Combining values from the two systems may result in nonconformance with the standard.
-2. APPARATUS 2.1 Forced draft oven, capable of maintaining the temperatures specified in this test procedure.
-2.2 Balance, Class G2 in accordance with Tex-901-K.
+2. APPARATUS 2.
+2.1 APPARATUS Forced draft oven, capable of maintaining the temperatures specified in this test procedure.
+2.1 Forced draft oven, capable of maintaining the temperatures specified in this test procedure.
+2.1 Forced draft oven, capable of maintaining the temperatures specified in this test procedure.
+Balance, Class G2 in accordance with Tex-901-K .